Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 <a id="struct"></a>
 ### STRUCT

 Structs are aggregate types.
 The members have name and type.
-They replace struct and class of other languages.
+They replace objects and class of other languages.
 Structs are always values and immutable.
 They are very fast and compact: behind the curtains copied structs shares state between them, even when partially modified.

 A struct type automatically gets a construction function with the same name as the struct.
 This is the only function that can create a value of the struct from scratch.
 It's arguments match the struct members and are in the order they are listed in the struct definition.

 There are no destructors.
 Comparison operators: == != < > <= >= (this allows sorting too) automatically works for every struct.

-NOT POSSIBLE:
+##### NOT POSSIBLE

 - You cannot make constructors.
 There is only *one* way to initialize the members, via the constructor, which always takes *all* members
 - There is no way to directly initialize a member when defining the struct.